 Step 3: Brush It

 After a few hours, lay the blanket flat on the ground and brush it with a soft-bristle fabric brush.
-Make sure to brush down the length of the blanket so the bristles are all laying in the same direction.
+Make sure to brush down the length of the blanket so the bristles are all lying in the same direction.
 Brushing in multiple directions will damage the fibres.

-The General Rule for all pure wool blankets is to always wash in cold water and gently wring or roll.
+The general Rule for all pure wool blankets is to always wash in cold water and gently wring or roll.
 A hand wash or delicate wash cycle and low-action washer spin on modern appliances can produce a good result.

 Storing a Wool Blanket